Water Distiller – Working Principle, Parts, Types, Uses

 Limitations of Water Distiller

-• Limited capacity: Most water distillers have a limited capacity and can only produce a certain amount of purified water per day.
-This may not be sufficient for large families or for commercial or industrial use.
+5. Limited Capacity: Many water distillers have a limited capacity and can only produce a certain amount of purified water per day.
+This can be a limitation for larger households or for commercial or industrial applications where a higher volume of purified water is required.

-• Cost: Water distillers can be expensive, particularly those designed for commercial or industrial use.
-They may also require the purchase of additional components, such as filters, which can add to the cost of ownership.
+6. Cost: Water distillers can be expensive to purchase, particularly those designed for commercial or industrial use.
+Additionally, ongoing maintenance costs, such as filter replacements, can contribute to the overall cost of owning and operating a water distiller.

 Precautions Should be taken When Operating a Water Distiller